oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

     ```
     <html><body><pre>
     *****************************************************************

     Hello World!
 This is version 'v2' of the mii-sample JSP web-app.

     Welcome to WebLogic server 'managed-server2'!

       domain UID  = 'sample-domain1'
       domain name = 'domain1'

     Found 1 local cluster runtime:
       Cluster 'cluster-1'

     Found min threads constraint runtime named 'SampleMinThreads' with configured count: 2

     Found max threads constraint runtime named 'SampleMaxThreads' with configured count: 20

     Found 1 local data source:
       Datasource 'mynewdatasource':  State='Running', testPool='Passed'

     *****************************************************************
     </pre></body></html>

     ```

-The `testPool='Passed'` for 'mynewdatasource' verifies that your update to the data source Secret to correct the password succeeded.
+The `testPool='Passed'` for `mynewdatasource` verifies that your update to the data source Secret to correct the password succeeded.

 If you see a `testPool='Failed'` error, then it is likely you did not deploy the database or your database is not deployed correctly.